Neovim setup (2022 edition)

 improvements:

 - The default behavior is to directly echo the command’s output.
-Quiet
+Quiet commands like

 :Git add